-If you've never logged into the Google Cloud Platform (GCP) console to set up billing, you are eligible for $300 in free GCP credits you can use for working in Terra.
+If you've never logged into the Google Cloud console to set up billing, you are eligible for $300 in free Google Cloud credits you can use for working in Terra.
 Read on for step-by-step instructions for how to access the credits and FAQs about using the credits on the Terra platform.

 For more information about Google's free credits and Free Tier, see their documentation here.

-Three steps to get $300 GCP credits to use in Terra
+Three steps to get $300 Google Cloud credits to use in Terra

-This lets you have full control over your billing and is a good option if you are comfortable working in the GCP console.
+Setting up billing directly lets you have full control over your billing and is a good option if you are comfortable working in the Google Cloud console.
 You can use a personal credit card or bank account (and get reimbursed, if your work on Terra is grant-funded) or institutional credit card or other account.
 If you have been using a third-party reseller, but want to set up your own Google Cloud Billing account, follow the directions below.

-1. Set up a Google Cloud Billing account and accept $300 free trial credits
+Step 1.
+Set up a Cloud Billing account and accept $300 free trial credits

 1.1.
-Go to the GCP console at https://console.cloud.google.com/ (make sure to sign in with your Terra user ID!).
+Go to the Google Cloud console at https://console.cloud.google.com/ (make sure to sign in with your Terra user ID!).
 If you haven't already set up a Google Cloud Billing account, you'll be greeted with an invitation to activate your free trial in the banner at the top of the page:

 1.2.
 Click the activate button and follow the instructions to sign up for a Cloud Billing account and get your credits.
-Note that you'll need to verify you're a person with a one-time verification sent to a cell phone, and give a credit card, PayPal account or bank account to verify your identity and reduce fraud.
+Note: You'll need to verify you're a person with a one-time verification sent to a cell phone, and give a credit card, PayPal account or bank account to verify your identity and reduce fraud.

 1.3.
 You can verify the Google Cloud Billing account in the Billing page.
 You should see My Billing Account in the top left.
 That's your new Google Cloud Billing account!

-Your free credits are in a free-credits Google project, which you can see in the My Projects tab:
+Google will create a Google project, My First Project, funded by your free credits, which you can see in the My Projects tab.

-2. Link Terra to your Cloud Billing account on GCP console
+Step 2.
+Link Terra to your Cloud Billing account on Google

 Once you've accepted your Google credits and linked your Google Cloud Billing account to Terra, you'll be able to create a Terra Billing project.
 You need a Terra Billing project to create a workspace.
-These Billing projects are internal to Terra, and act as a passthrough for GCP costs.
+These Billing projects are internal to Terra, and act as a passthrough for Google Cloud costs.

 3.1.
-To create a Terra Billing project, go to your Billing page from the main navigation (three horizontal lines at the top left of any page) and click on the + Create button at the top left.
+Go to your Billing page from the main navigation (three horizontal lines at the top left of any page) and click on the + Create button at the top left.

 3.3.
 Select My Billing Account from the dropdown ("My Billing Account" is the default name for your GCP free credits and it should be the only option) and click the Create Billing project button.